BrettCawley/brettcawley.github.io/about.md

 ### Contact me

-firstnamelastname at hotmail.com

-I can also be found in the [Lighning Makers](https://t.me/joinchat/EFJwOxEZmjqjTBEx2883Hw) Telegram group.
+I can be found in the [lightning makers](https://t.me/joinchat/EFJwOxEZmjqjTBEx2883Hw) Telegram group.